SystemsApproach/private5g/core.rst

 done in more detail (and presumes a deep understanding of the P4 toolchain), but it can be summarized as follows.
-It is necessary to first write a "Model UPF" in P4, use that to program to generate the UPF-specific P4RT interface, and then write translators that connect SMF to P4RT and P4RT to the underlying physical switches and servers.
+It is necessary to first write a "Model UPF" in P4, use that to program to generate the UPF-specific P4RT interface, and then write translators that (1) connect SMF to P4RT, and (2) connect P4RT to the underlying physical switches and servers.
 A high-level schematic of this software stack is shown in :numref:`Figure %s <fig-p4-upf>`.

 .. _fig-p4-upf:
 .. figure:: figures/Slide26.png